Skip to main content

 4. write your native platform code using the generated interfaces to write and hook your native code into the React Native runtime environment.

 Lets work through each of these steps by building an example Turbo Native Module.
+The rest of this guide assume that you have created your application running the command:

 Native Persistent Storage